qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 section can be extended later with other potentially useful information.

-Extension of the Meaning of Existing QUIC Frames
+Extension of the Meaning of Existing QUIC Frames {#extensionframe}
 ================================================

 The multipath extensions do not modify the wire format of existing QUIC frames.